What is it?

 Range of award

 $8.25 per hour for a maximum of 10 hours each week or $2,723 for the 33 week academic year.
-Maintenance employees receive $9.25 per hour or potentially $3,053/academic year.
+Maintenance and Playroom employees receive $9.25 per hour or potentially $3,053/academic year.
 The Financial Aid Award Letter will reflect the maximum amount that a student is eligible to earn.
 A student, with approval from the supervisor, may elect to work less than the allotted 10 hours per week.
 There is no work-support funding during the summer months.

 Only students enrolled for nine or more credits at PTS in the Master of Divinity, Master of Arts, and Master of Sacred Theology programs who qualify for need-based aid.
 Returning students must show academic progress and submit financial aid documentation each year.